flutter/flutter/specs/ui.md

                  (thus 0 indicates the stylus is orthogonal to the plane of the screen, while pi/2 indicates that the stylus is flat on the screen)

+TODO(ianh): add an API that exposes the currently existing pointers, so that you can determine e.g. if you have a mouse.

+TODO(ianh): determine what the update frequency of these events should be.
+One set of events per frame?
+Multiple updates per frame?

 Wheel events